 Thematics in Practice

 ISSAT keeps abreast of developments in related fields in order to continuously improve the SSR knowledge base from different angles.
 Delve into what we identify as the most relevant cross-cutting themes in our field, view compilations of resources that feed into current discussions and find out about our related advisory engagements and knowledge products.
 Share your ideas about cross-cutting themes with us at email@example.com

 National Security Strategies or Policies (NSS/NSP) outline the national security concerns of a country, as well as the security needs of the population in order to create a framework in which these matters can be addressed by security providers in the most effective manner.
 Increasingly nowadays, these structures have begun to expand and include other key aspects that enhance the country’s ability to implement its security strategies, while strengthening its ownership.
 Delve into the eight areas identified by ISSAT as resurfacing in recent NSS/NSPs, and the entry points through which these can be incorporated into NSS/NSPs.
 This principle in practice page also gives various examples showcasing each of these characteristics.

 Justice Reform is a necessary pillar of rule of law in a given political entity and in most cases it is a precondition for sustainable SSR.
 Discover the knowledge products exploring a variety of issues, from criminal justice system development, to customary justice and legal instruments for border cooperation.
 View a list of methodological tools, such as case studies and example lessons, as well as a selection of relevant ISSAT mandates in the field.

-Reform of the defence sector is a constant challenge in all countries.
+Defence reform is a challenge in any country.
 Four key objectives underlie defence reform: maintain appropriate, adequate, accountable and affordable defence forces.
 Making the defence sector a more inclusive and more representative sector is an additional objective of the defence reform.